 The survival of sole larvae can be influenced by factors such as temperature, food availability, predation, and transport to nurseries (Fonds, 1979).
 As juveniles, S. solea spend their first one to three years in shallow coastal areas and estuaries that play the role of nurseries, but they gradually move to deeper waters as they grow older (ICES, 2005).
 In those early years of life spent in nurseries, juvenile common soles go through a stage of fast growth—attaining growths of 11 cm after their first year (ICES, 2012).
-Fonds (1979) speculated that the timing and geographical location at which reproduction of S. solea occurs helps in the survival of the juveniles because it occurs: at a time when temperatures begin to rise, at locations close to nursery areas which will provide the demersal young sole with a rich food supply.
-As adults, S.solea are commonly 30 to 40 cm in length, but can reach sizes of 70 cm –they can also reach old ages such as 40 years (FAO, 2015; ICES, 2005; Vitale et al., 2019).
-Female adults of this species get to larger sizes than males and reach sexual maturity around four years old (FAO, 2015).
+Fonds (1979) speculated that the timing and geographical location at which reproduction of S. solea occurs helps in the survival of the juveniles because it occurs at a time when temperatures begin to rise, and at locations close to nursery areas which will provide the demersal young sole with a rich food supply.
+As adults, S.solea are commonly 30 to 40 cm in length, but can reach sizes of 70 cm, andthey can also reach old ages such as 40 years (FAO, 2015; ICES, 2005; Vitale et al., 2019).
+Female adults of this species get to larger sizes than males and reach sexual maturity around the age of four years (FAO, 2015).
 At adulthood, soles feed mostly on polychaete worms, mollusks, and small crustaceans found in the sandy or muddy sea bottom they inhabit (ICES, 2005; FAO, 2015).

 Because soles are found in sandy or muddy sea bottom, fisheries for S. solea use heavy gear to chase and catch this species in trawls (ICES, 2005).
-The demersal fishing gears allowed for capture of soles are 80 mm for beam trawling, and 90 mm for otter trawlers (ICES, 2012).
+The legal codend mesh sizes allowed for the capture of soles are 80 mm mesh size? for beam trawling, and 90 mm for otter trawlers (ICES, 2012).
 Fixed nets are allowed with a requirement to utilize 100 mm mesh, although 90 mm are permitted since 2002 (ICES, 2012).
 The fishery for S. solea happens throughout the year with small peaks in spring and autumn.
 Soles tend to move toward deeper waters in cold winters, which makes them more vulnerable to offshore beamers during this season (ICES, 2012).
 In Europe, the areas with most activity for S. solea fishing are FAO Fishing Area 27 (Atlantic, Northeast), Area 34 (Atlantic, Eastern Central), and Area 37 (Mediterranean and Black Sea) (European Union, n.d.).
 For countries belonging to the European Union, the minimum landing size (MLS) is ≥ 24 cm of the fish’s total length; however, the MLS is ≥ 20.0 cm in Areas 37.1 (Western Mediterranean), 37.2 (Central Mediterranean), and 37.3 (Eastern Mediterranean) (European Union, n.d.).

 Description of the study area: Bay of Biscay